Table of Contents

 In the retake quiz, students do not need to complete the entire quiz; they only need to complete the questions with the learning goals that they would like to improve.
 There is no grade penalty or grade limit for retake quizzes.

 For example, suppose that on a regular version of a quiz, Wyeth scores 3 out of 8 points on Question 1, 11 out of 12 points on Question 2, and 8 out of 10 points on Question 3.
-On the retake of this quiz, Wyeth submits only Question 1 (earning 6 points) and Question 3 (earning 7 points), but does not submit Question 2 (earning 0 points).
+On the quiz retake, Wyeth submits only Question 1 (earning 6 points) and Question 3 (earning 7 points), but does not submit Question 2 (earning 0 points).
 The following table shows the result of the maximization procedure for this quiz.
 Wyeth's final quiz score is 6 out of 8 points on Question 1, 11 out of 12 points on Question 2, and 8 out of 10 points on Question 3, for a total of 25 out of 30 points on the quiz.

 Quiz Version Question 1 Score (max 8 points) Question 2 Score (max 12 points) Question 3 Score (max 10 points) Total (max 30 points)